 Registration – Non-Western Students

 Acceptance to this short course for non-Western applicants will be based on competition.
 Successful applicants will be contacted directly and provided the link for payment of course fees.
-The Solar System Exploration Research Virtual Institute will provide funding support for a number of U.S. students.
-All U.S. students who submit an eligible application will be considered for this funding.
 To apply, please email cpsx@uwo.ca with the following:

 • Name